jnduli/blog_jnduli.co.ke/content/pages/about.md

 ## WHY THE BLOG ##

-I use this to self document the problems I experience while working on various problems.
-I work on a wide range of technologies and sometimes I find a fix here and there that needs recording for future purposes.
+I use this to self document the problems I experience while working and the solutions I come up with.
+I work on a wide range of technologies and sometimes I find a fix here and there that needs recording for future reference.
+I've found this works better than re-reading the original source of the solution (I think this is becaue I understand my words better).

-Also it will work as a place to let my opinions loose.
+Also it works as a place to let my opinions loose.
 Perhaps on a book here, a movie there, some policy, etc.

 ## WHY PELICAN ##